 I am excited to be the Trustee for North Perth, which includes the following schools: Wallace; Listowel Central; Listowel Eastdale; Elma; and Listowel District Secondary School.

-My husband Allan and I live in the Elma Ward of North Perth and we have 4 children: 2 in high school and 2 in post-secondary studies (Early Childhood Education and Nursing).
+My husband and I live in the Elma Ward of North Perth and we have been blessed with 4 children now 18 years and older.
 I was born and raised in Elma Township on a dairy farm, attended Elma Township Public School and Listowel District Secondary School.
 My education continued into a Bachelor of Applied Science in Human Nutrition at the University of Guelph, and a Certificate in Health Promotion at the University of Western Ontario.

-As parents and community members, we have a wonderful opportunity to be active in the school community through different venues of volunteering, fundraising, attending School Council meetings, and more.
+As parents and community members, we have had opportunities to be active in the school community through different venues of volunteering, fundraising, attending School Council meetings, coaching, chaperoning, and hosting International students from Germany, Brazil and Spain.
 I encourage parents and guardians to be active within your school community even in just a small way.
-A strong public education within our predominantly rural areas of Huron and Perth counties is the key to raising great future citizens.

 Through this second term as a representative on the Board of Trustees for Avon Maitland District School Board, I will continue to advocate for a strong public education system within our predominantly rural areas of Huron and Perth counties, to ensure we are raising great future citizens, with social and emotional well being.
 I strive to see passionate curiosity for learning in all our students!

 It is once again an honour to have the opportunity to represent Huron.
 After nine years serving as Trustee for Northwest Huron it is now my honour to represent the municipalities of Bluewater and South Huron